EktaMehra/Indian-Geography-Quiz/README.md

 - End of Quiz Summary

 At the end of the quiz, after the user select the answer to the last question an end quiz button pops up in place of the 'next question' button to convey that this is the end of the quiz.
 At the same time they are provided with a summary of their total score.
-Once the quiz is completed and the score pops up, users can click on the 'okay' button to restart the quiz and get the perfect score.
+Once the quiz is completed and the score pops up, users can click on the 'okay' button to restart the quiz and get the perfect score in their next attempt.

 ![Quizend&final_score](assets/images/end%20section.PNG)